 Fast diet, fad diet

-Shocking your body with a sudden low-energy food regime often appears to be working after just a few days.
+Shocking your body with a short term low-energy food regime often appears to be working after just a few days.
 There’s a rapid weight loss, making it look like the plan is working.
 At this point, you haven’t actually lost any fat; all that’s happened is that you’ve used up the body’s limited store of glycogen, a form of carbohydrate.
 As you use up the glycogen, your body loses water with it, so you appear to be losing weight very quickly.

 - Crash dieting tends to make dieters tired, irritable, and lethargic, and brings on food cravings.